v3x4t0r/learn_spanish_words/README.md

 ## Customizing the Application

-- **Changing Mastery Criteria**: Adjust `CORRECT_ANSWERS_REQUIRED_FOR_MASTERY` in the script to change how many times a word must be answered correctly before it's considered mastered.
 - **Modifying the Word List**: Update `words_with_translations.csv` with new words or translations as desired.

 ## Contributing